nci/scores/docs/paper.md

 **Compatability**

-- Highly modular and avoids extensive dependencies by providing its own implementations where relevant.
+- Provides its own implementations where relevant, avoiding extensive dependencies and allowing greater API consistency.
 - Easy to integrate and use in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.
 - Uses Dask [@Dask:2016] for scaling and performance.
 - Expanding support for `pandas` [@pandas:2024; @McKinney:2010].